romeerez/porm/README.md

 ## Docs

-Hundreds of features left uncovered, please let me know that you are interested giving a star in repo, and I will write complete docs soon.
+Hundreds of features left uncovered, if you are interested, please let me know by giving a star in repo, and I will write complete docs soon.